huijing/personal-website-v3/src/content/blog/2017-12-04-vertical-typesetting-revisited.md

 }
 ```

 Layout code the same as `.vertical` and `.horizontal`, but alas, the results are not.
-Vertical centring is good, looks exactly the same as if we used Javascript.
+Vertical centring is good, looks exactly the same as if we used JavaScript.
 But horizontal centring is skewed to the right.
 The auto margins don't seem to be doing anything in this dimension.

 But if you think about it, this is actually ”correct” behaviour because we can't centre things vertically in horizontal writing mode with this method either.
 Why is this?
 Let's check the specifications.